palvisha13/TopCatAnalysis/README.md

 When you first open up TOPCAT, you will see a window that looks like this:
 ![first window](topcat1.png)

+Select the "files" tab on the top left.

 To select a table of data through TOPCAT, click on one of the following icons:
+![second_window] (topcat2.png)